Skip to main content

 Reverse and thrust faults are created by compressional forces within the crust.
 In both reverse and thrust faults the hanging wall moves up relative to the footwall.
 Thrust faults are a particular type of reverse fault that is dipping at a very low angle (<30º).
 Often, thrust faults underlie other structural features like anticlines (Figure \(\PageIndex{7}\)).

-The formation of low-angle thrust faults
+The formation of low-angle thrust faults, described in the caption.

 Reverse faults, thrust faults, and compressional forces commonly occur at convergent plate boundaries, where the crust is either overlapping at subduction zones or colliding at continent-continent collisions.
 Reverse and thrust faults are common in the Transverse Ranges and parts of the Coast Range provinces of California where the crust is actively experiencing compression.